Public-good software · free to councils

 Resolves which authority owns what at a flood incident under the Flood and Water Management Act 2010 (main river / ordinary watercourse / surface water / groundwater / sewers → EA / LLFA / IDB / water company / riparian owner).

-Phase 3Hard-gated
+Phase 3Live

 Cross-Category Coordination Layer